 - Ball-orientated: applying pressure to the ball in large numbers, with little thought of surrounding passing options or the retention of an organised shape.

 Marco Rose and his team generally fall under the umbrella of space-orientated counterpressing, collapsing in on the space around the ball-occupant in an attempt force a quick turnover.
-However, they have also been seen applying other variations on occasion.
+However, they have also been seen applying other variations.
 During the 17/18 season, seven of their goals came directly as a result of counterpressing in the final third.

 In a counterpressing situation, the opponents have switched their mindset from defence to attack, and are therefore likely to have begun the process of broadening their positional layout.
 This in turn creates spaces that weren’t previously there.
 If the ball is recovered during these moments, the opportunity exists to exploit the new space before the opponents have a chance to transition back to an organised and compact defensive shape.